Seal of Dane County County of Dane

 Charge Up Dane County:

-Accelerating the Transition to EV Transportation for All
+Accelerating Access to EV Transportation for All

 More Dane County residents drive electric vehicles (EVs) than anywhere else in Wisconsin.